 What are Mnemonics?

-Mnemonics are memory tricks that can help you remember long strings of information, often in a particular order.
+Mnemonics are memory tricks that can help you improve your memory and holding onto long strings of information, often in a particular order.
 You have been using mnemonic devices since...well, before you can remember!
+Examples of mnemonics include chunking, acronyms, and acrostics.

 Let’s start with “chunking.”
 If you have watched my video explaining short-term memory, you have already heard a bit about this mnemonic device.